AaditAntony/work_pulse/README.md

 create a new branch
-the directory is added of the notification service the directory is added the code of the noticaiton service
+the directory is added of the notification service the directory is added the code of the noticaiton service the main page is added with the notification